NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 We want to find out what our "current working directory" is.
 This is the location in the filesystem that you are currently at.

 The Linux command `pwd` will display your current location.
-This stands for Print Working Directory.
+This stands for "Print Working Directory".
 Try it!

 <!---!![pwd command](../images/02_pwd.png?classes=border,shadow) --->
 <img src="../images/02_pwd.png" alt="pwd command" style="width:600px;"/>